ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/resolvers.md

 Most data fetching operations, like calling a service or communicating with a database, will be asynchronous.

-In Hot Chocolate we can simply mark our resolver methods and delegates as `async` or return a `Task<T>` and everything works out of the box.
+In Hot Chocolate, we can simply mark our resolver methods and delegates as `async` or return a `Task<T>` and it becomes an async-capable resolver.

 We can also add a `CancellationToken` as argument to our resolver.
 Hot Chocolate will automatically cancel this token, if the request has been aborted.